Massive and massless two-dimensional Dirac particles in electric quantum dots: Bound states and resonances for massive two-dimensional Dirac particles

 Except the value $\ell=0$, which correspond to a quasi-bound state, the rest, i.e. $\ell\geq 1$, lead to square-integrable wave functions.
 The matching condition in the present situation gives rise to the following secular equations:

 which allow to determine the values of $p_{\rm i}(\ell,\mu)$, and therefore those of $v$ for each $\ell$, taking into account that in this case $v=-\mu-\sqrt{\mu^2+p_{\rm i}^2}$.
 Some examples of bound energy levels are given in Figure~\ref{fig1} along with critical and supercritical values.
-In these graphs we can see that for $\ell=0$ bound states appear for any (negative) value of the well depth $v$, however, for instance, the case $\ell=2$ bound states will only appear for negative values of $v$ lower than the value $v=\mu-\sqrt{\mu^2+p_{\rm i,1}^2}$, where $p_{\rm i,1}$ is the first strictly positive root of the transcendental equation \eqref{varepsilon3} ($v=-2.7558$ in the case shown in Figure~\ref{fig1}).
+In these graphs we can see that for $\ell=0$ bound states appear for any (negative) value of the well depth $v$, however, for instance, the case $\ell=2$ bound states will only appear for negative values of $v$ lower than $v=\mu-\sqrt{\mu^2+p_{\rm i,1}^2}$, where $p_{\rm i,1}$ is the first strictly positive root of the transcendental equation \eqref{varepsilon3} ($v=-2.7558$ in the case shown in Figure~\ref{fig1}).
 This fact is due to the centrifugal potential caused by the orbital momentum $\ell$.

 Note that from Figure~\ref{fig1} we can see that for this particular value of mass and for any negative value of $v$ there will be no more than two bound states for each $\ell$.
+These two energy levels $\varepsilon_n, \varepsilon_{n+1}$ will always keep in the range $[-\mu,\mu]$ determined by the mass, however the corresponding wave functions $\psi_n^\ell, \psi_{n+1}^\ell$ will have as many zeros as the corresponding to the excitation number $n$.
+Thus, the maximum number of bound states is finite and it depends on the value of $\mu$, but they are the highest excited levels.

-Thus, the maximum number of bound states is finite and it depends on the value of $\mu$.
-The depth $v$ of the dot modulates the energy of these bound states.
-If the potential depth $v$ is more negative than $-\mu$, the lowest bound states can plunge into the continuous spectrum of antiparticles, giving rise to the phenomenon of atomic collapse.
+The depth $v$ of the dot modulates the energy of these bound states that belong to the interval $[-\mu,\mu]$.
+If the potential depth $v$ is more negative enough, the lowest bound state may plunge into the continuous spectrum of antiparticles, giving rise to the phenomenon of atomic collapse.
 This result is quite different from non-relativistic wells, which can have any number of bound states simply by taking more negative depths $v$ without any risk of leaking into the `negative sea'.

+Another important remark is the almost linear dependence between the energy $\varepsilon_n$ of each bound level in the interval $[-\mu,\mu]$ and the depth $v$ of the well: $\varepsilon_n(v) \approx \alpha_n v +\beta_n$, where $\alpha_n, \beta_n$ are constants for each level.
+This linear dependence is more pronounced for higher angular momenta $\ell$, as shown in Figure~\ref{fig1}.
+In the asymptotic region $|v|>> \mu$, due to the behavior of the Bessel functions, the slope $\alpha_n$ of the levels becomes independent of $n$, while the term $\beta_n$ will be proportional to $n$.